1000 GIS Applications & Uses

 31. Drainage Ditches – Tracing farm field drainage lines using stereo imagery in MicroImages TNTMips.
 (TNT Stereo Viewing Tools)

-32. Length of Growing Period – Meeting the full evapotranspiration demands of crops when average temperatures are greater or equal to 5°C and precipitation plus moisture store in the soil exceed half the potential evapotranspiration.
+32. Length of Growing Period – Meeting the full evapotranspiration demands of crops when average temperatures are greater or equal to 5°C and precipitation plus moisture stored in the soil exceeds half the potential evapotranspiration.

 33. Asteroids – Gazing the sky and tracking asteroids with NASA’s bolide events map.
 (NASA’s Bolide Events)

 34. Mapping Mars with MOLA – Start mapping a whole entire new planet using NASA’s MOLA.
 (USGS Planetary GIS Web Server – PIGWAD)

 35. Mars Terrain – Going for a spin on the rugged terrain of Mars using data captured by the Mars Orbiter Laser Altimeter (MOLA) instrument on the Mars Global Surveyor (MGS).
 (Mars Terrain)

 36. Mars Rover Landing – Examining how to land the Mars Rover safely with operations criteria including latitude for solar power, soil softness, slopes using laser altimetry, dustiness, rockiness, and a landing footprint.

 37. Water Flow on Mars – Hillshading the Mars Digital Elevation Model to augment legibility and understand where rivers may have flowed and oceans flourished.
 (Mars Water Flow)

 38. Satellite Orbits – Gazing the sky for satellites and even programming satellites for image acquisition.
 (Satellite Map)